<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1467122&amp;fmt=gif">

 May 6, 2021 | Seegrid

 With an aging workforce, growing labor shortages, and extreme demands, warehouse safety is more important than ever to prevent injuries and avoid downtime.
-Nearly 95 million people miss work each year as a result of workplace injury, with warehousing as the number one most dangerous profession.
+With nearly 95 million people missing work each year as a result of workplace injury, warehousing is the most dangerous profession.

-Robotics are the answer to making warehouses safer.
-Automation takes the danger out of accident-prone tasks and eliminates human error.
+Warehouse automation robotics are the answer to making warehouses safer.
+Automation reduces the danger from accident-prone tasks and eliminates human error.
 The dream of an injury-free future is within reach and driving the demand for warehouse robotics.
-Research conducted by Transparency Market Research estimates that the global warehouse robotics market will grow at a 12% compound annual growth rate and reach a value of $9.5 billion through 2027.
+Research conducted by Transparency Market Research estimates that the warehouse robotics market will grow 12% annually to $9.5 billion in 2027.

 1. Redeploy Workers to Safer and More Satisfying Tasks

 Worker safety should be priority number one for every warehouse manager.
-By automating manual repetitive tasks, warehouse personnel can be redeployed to areas where they will not only be safer, but also more engaged in their work.
+By automating manual repetitive tasks, workers can be redeployed to areas where they will not only be safer, but also more engaged.

 2. Reduce the Risk of Injury from Physical Strain and Repetitive Motions